|

 The afternoon bathed

-light.
+the smooth current of the river with bright, hotlight.
 We stopped drinking whisky and put out our cigars.
 We

 promised to